 Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
-As of August 3, 2016, the registrant had 81,804,903 shares of common stock, par value \$.01 per share, outstanding.
+As of October 30 2016, the registrant had 3,804,860 shares of common stock, par value \$.01 per share, outstanding, adjusted for a 1-for-25 reverse stock split effective October 27, 2016 as described in Note 1 to the Condensed Financial Statements under "Subsequent Events."
+In this report all numbers of shares and per share amounts, as appropriate, have been restated to reflect the reverse stock split.